bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 conn.close()
 ```

 Now after opening the database, we can see we have sucessfully extracted **35** eircodes.

-Considering Eircodes were introduced in July 2015, which accounts for over half of the rows in the database, this is a disapointing return.
+Considering Eircodes were introduced in July 2015, which accounts for over half of the rows in the database, this is a disappointing return.

 Its is approximatly **0.0001%** of address.

 ![image-20210426105039237](images/db-eircode.png)

-## 3.2 Dublin Postcode Extraction
+## Dublin Postcode Extraction

 ![Leeson_St_-_Hatch_St_nameplates](images/postcode.jpeg)

 Dublin postcodes are next in line in terms of structure.
-They are typically written as "Dublin" followed by the postcode number.
+They are typically written as “Dublin” followed by the postcode number.
 This will not be the case for all addresses, so we will need to normalise the address before attempting extraction.

-There are 22 dublin postcodes, and a list can be found here: https://en.wikipedia.org/wiki/List_of_Dublin_postal_districts
+There are 22 Dublin postcodes, and a list can be found here: https://en.wikipedia.org/wiki/List_of_Dublin_postal_districts

 ### Normalising the address for Dublin Postcodes

 From scanning through the database, we have extracted some tests for our normalisation function.
-We are attempting to normalise each postcode to **dublin_{postcode_number}**
+We will attempt to normalise each postcode to the format of **dublin_{postcode_number}**

 ##### Postcode normalisation tests